27 Brilliantly British Restaurants For Your London Bucketlist

 Core by Clare Smyth

-No list of the best British restaurants is complete without a nod to Core by Clare Smyth, the three Michelin-star restaurant run by the first and only female chef to have ever been awarded them.
+No list of the best British restaurants is complete without a nod to Core by Clare Smyth.

 Where: 92 Kensington Park Rd, London W11 2PN